rkang626/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
-It was built using HTML, CSS, JS, jQuery and AJAX for the front-end, and their Node and Express for the back-end.
+It was built using HTML, CSS, JS, jQuery and AJAX for the front-end, and Node and Express for the back-end.

 This was a project built as part of the awesome Web Development bootcamp offered by [Lighthouse Labs](https://www.lighthouselabs.ca/).